-1. All lambs must be owned by exhibitor.

-2. Lambs must be weighed, and ear tagged at the Larimer County Weigh Day to be eligible to show in the Market Lamb classes at the Fair.

-3. Market Lambs must weigh at least 105 lbs. at the county fair check in, but not more than 170 lbs.

-a.
-One re-weigh will be allowed for animals that are 2 percent or less underweight.

-b.
-The re-weigh will be done after the last animal is weighed and within 30 minutes of weigh-in.
-Scales will close 30 minutes after the last animal.

-c.
-Animals weighing 1 pound under the minimum weight will be allowed to show or 1 pound over the maximum will be allowed to show..

-d.
-Superintendents and the Oversight Show Committee will have full authority over weigh-in.
+- 1. All lambs must be owned by the exhibitor. - 2.
+Lambs must be weighed, and ear tagged at the Larimer County Weigh Day to be eligible to show in the Market Lamb classes at the Fair. - 3.
+Market Lambs must weigh at least 105 lbs. at the county fair check-in, but not more than 170 lbs. - a.
+One re-weigh will be allowed for animals that are 2 percent or less underweight. - b.
+The re-weighing will be done after the last animal is weighed and within 30 minutes of weigh-in.
+Scales will close 30 minutes after the last animal. - c.
+Animals weighing 1 pound under the minimum weight will be allowed to show or 1 pound over the maximum will be allowed to show. - d.
+Lambs that make weight cannot be re-weighed. - e.
+All blankets MUST be removed prior to fair weigh-in - f.
+Superintendents and the Show Committee will have full authority over weigh-in. - 4.
+2023 Weight divisions breaks for reference only:

-4. 2022 Weight divisions breaks for reference only: Light Weight Division: 105lbs - 120lbs Medium Weight Division: 121lbs - 136lbs Medium Heavy Weight Division: 137lbs - 151lbs Heavy Weight Division: 152lbs - 170lbs Class divisions will be distributed evenly and fairly.
+Light Weight Division: 105lbs - 115lbs Medium Weight Division: 116lbs - 132lbs Medium Heavy Weight Division: 133lbs - 145lbs Heavy Weight Division: 146lbs - 170lbs

+Class divisions will be distributed evenly and fairly.
 Actual weights in the division will vary based on animal weighed in.